 In accordance with the John S. McCain National Defense Authorization Act for Fiscal Year 2019, DOE is able to fund discretionary technical and business assistance (TABA) to all DOE SBIR and STTR Phase I grantees.
+TABA funds can be used only to support the commercialization of the technology that is the subject of the award.
 Phase I award recipients have two options for receiving TABA: (1) utilize services provided by a DOE vendor or (2) identify their own TABA provider(s).

 If you wish to receive TABA from a DOE-funded vendor during Phase I, you do not need to include this expense in your budget.
 If you are awarded a Phase I grant, you will receive notification from DOE and follow-up contact from a DOE-funded vendor on what services are available to you and how to obtain these services at no cost to your small business.

 If you wish to utilize your own TABA provider(s), you are required to include this as one or more subcontracts or consultants in your budget and to provide a detailed budget justification.
 Phase I applicants may include up to \$6,500 per project.
-Please note that the TABA does not count toward the maximum grant size listed in Section II.
-C.; e.g., seeking TABA from your provider could result in a maximum grant in the amount of \$206,500 for topics that specify a maximum award amount of \$200,000.
+Please note that the TABA does not count toward the maximum grant size listed in Section II; e.g., seeking TABA from your provider could result in a maximum grant in the amount of \$206,500 for topics that specify a maximum award amount of \$200,000.
 Reimbursement is limited to services received that comply with 15 U.S.C. § 638(q).
 Only direct costs can be included in the \$6,500 allowed for TABA.
-Indirect costs associated with TABA must be included in the maximum award amount.
+Overhead costs associated with TABA must be included in the maximum award amount.